History

 If Patrick Gantley was alive today he would turn in his grave.

-The Nook
+The Cafe/Nook

-Our little Nook is the perfect area for a small gathering by the wood burner.
+Our little Cafe is the perfect area for a small gathering by the wood burner.
 Holding 18 guests seated and 20 standing it is great for work social functions, baby showers and just a place to catch up with friends.

 Enquire Here